TeamTopologies/Team-Shape-Templates/README.md

 The following team interaction modelling shapes are available:

 - All shapes for the four fundamental team types (Stream-aligned, Enabling, Complicated Subsystem, and Platform)
-- A generic team is team with no team type determined
+- An undefined team type shape can be used to represent a team that currently has no team type determined
 - X-as-a-Service, Collaboration and Facilitation interaction modes
 - Flow of change